joeltg/lezer-circom/README.md

 > ⚠️ This is a low-level library for parsing a low-level circom **AST** - if you're looking for the CodeMirror language extension, you want the [codemirror-lang-circom](https://github.com/joeltg/codemirror-lang-circom) package instead.

+> ⚠️ This grammar is very rough alpha-quality!
+There are almost certainly bugs.

 ## Table of Contents

 - [Install](#install)